aalemayhu/jamstack-oslo/README.md

 generation, markup, git based deployments.
 If you are a web developer unfamiliar with git but wanting to move away from FTP, this is also for you!

-The goal of this [meetup][2] is to nurture and grow a Oslo chapter of the [JAMstack meetup][3].
+The intention of this [meetup][2] is to nurture and grow a Oslo chapter of the [JAMstack meetup][3].
 If you would like to help out, please see ways you can do that [below](#contribute).